British Army during the Second World War: Organisation

-Second World War
+At the beginning of the war, the War Cabinet was in overall command of all three branches of the armed forces: the army, navy and air force.
+When Churchill was elected Prime Minister in May 1940, he formed an additional Inner War Cabinet in which he could act directly with the military commanders, who together formed the Chief of Staffs Committee.
+Overall command of the British Army was vested in the Army Council, which consisted of a number of civilian and military members, seven (later ten) in total.
+These included: The Secretary of State for War, Secretaries of State and members of the Civil Service.
+Although all orders were given in the name of the Army Council and not by a single person, the Secretary of State for War was solely responsible to the War Cabinet for all Army matters.

+Recruiting

 At the outbreak of the Second World War, only two armoured divisions (the 1st and 7th) had been formed, in comparison to the seven armoured divisions of the German Army.
 In September 1939, the British Army had a total of 892,697 officers and men in both the full-time regular army and part-time Territorial Army (TA).
 The regular army could muster 224,000 men, who were supported by a reserve of 173,700 men.
 Of the regular army reservists, only 3,700 men were fully trained and the remainder had been in civilian life for up to 13 years.
+However, much of the regular army was in India or scattered in small garrisons around the world, so additional forces had to be built up at home.
+In March 1939, it was decided to double the size of the Territorial Army, and in May with the Military Training Act 1939 conscription for the male population between the age of 20 to 22 was reintroduced.

 In April 1939, an additional 34,500 men had been conscripted into the regular army and had only completed their basic training on the eve of war.
 The regular army was built around 30 cavalry or armoured regiments and 140 infantry battalions.
 The Territorial Army numbered 438,100, with a reserve of around 20,750 men.
-This force comprised 29 yeomanry regiments (eight of which were still to be fully mechanized), 12 tank and 232 infantry battalions.

-In May 1939 the Military Training Act 1939 introduced limited conscription to meet the growing threat of Germany.
-The Act required all men aged between 20 and 22 years to do six months of military training.
 When the UK declared war on Germany on 3 September 1939, the National Service (Armed Forces) Act 1939 was rushed through Parliament that required all fit men between the ages of 18 and 41 years to register for training (except for those in exempted industries and occupations).

-By the end of 1939 the British Army's size had risen to 1.1 million men.
-By June 1940 it stood at 1.65 million men and had further increased to 2.2 million men by June 1941.
+The total strength of the Army on September 3, 1939 was 1,065,000 and by the summer of 1944 almost 1/3 of the able-bodied male population was serving in the three branches of the armed forces.
 The size of the British Army peaked in June 1945, at 2.9 million men.
 By the end of the Second World War some three million people had served.